BellaMrx/JS_introduction/README.md

 The variable name must not have any spaces or special characters and must start with a letter.
 The underscore `_` can be used as the last character, the `$` is theoretically allowed at the beginning or within the name.
 There is also a distinction between upper and lower case (`var1` and `Var1` are two different variable names).

+A statement is always terminated with a semicolon `;`.
+An instruction in JavaScript is almost every line of a script.
+Consequently, statements are also the declaration and initialization of variables or the calling of functions.

 JavaScript keywords also cannot be used as variable names, these are:

 Reserved keywords in JavaScript